Tinnitus Home Remedies: What Research Shows Actually Helps

 Use It Daily

-Aim for 3–6 hours of background sound per day.
+Aim for several hours of background sound per day.
 Set a sleep timer for bedtime.
 Consistency matters more than volume or complexity.

 Frequently Asked Questions About Tinnitus Home Remedies